 In this tragic, dark, anti-war satire, a patriotic young American in WW1 is rendered blind, deaf, limbless, and mute by a horrific artillery shell attack.
 Trapped in what's left of his body, he desperately looks for a way to end his life.

 Joe, a young American soldier, is hit by a mortar shell on the last day of World War I. He lies in a hospital bed in a fate worse than death - a quadruple amputee who has lost his arms, legs, eyes, ears, mouth and nose.
 He remains conscious and able to think, thereby reliving his life through strange dreams and memories, unable to distinguish whether he is awake or dreaming.
 He remains frustrated by his situation, until one day when Joe discovers a unique way to communicate with his caregivers.

-Only a minor success at the time of its release, this long-forgotten film became well known in 1989 when it was incorporated in the Metallica video "One" (1989), which turned it into a cult item.
-Eventually, the members of Metallica bought the rights to the film in order to keep showing their music video without routinely paying royalties fees.
+The film was a minor success when it was originally released.
+It became a well-known cult film in 1989 when it was included in the Metallica video "One" (1989).
+Eventually, the band bought the rights to the film so they could keep showing their music video (and using clips in live performances) without having to pay royalties.
 See more »

 See more »